 - 2.4.3.1.
 Possession of a controlled substance/illegal drug, including but not limited to all cannabis products (which includes plant-derived products, edibles, concentrates/oils, synthetic cannabis, cannabis prescribed for medical purposes, etc.), prescription medications not prescribed to the individual, and other drugs.
 Any substance that tests positive for THC, regardless of how that substance was sold, will be considered cannabis for the purpose of this policy. - 2.4.3.2.
 Use of a controlled substance/illegal drug, including but not limited to all cannabis products (which includes plant-derived products, edibles, concentrates/oils, synthetic cannabis, cannabis prescribed for medical purposes, etc.), prescription medications not prescribed to the individual, and other drugs.
 Any substance that tests positive for THC, regardless of how that substance was sold, will be considered cannabis for the purpose of this policy. - 2.4.3.3.
 Possession, use, or distribution of all types of drug paraphernalia, including but not limited to pipes, bongs, rolling papers, grinders, vaping devices, and unauthorized use of syringes.
 Possession of such paraphernalia will be considered sufficient evidence that a violation of the College drug policy has occurred.
 If found, any item(s) will be confiscated and potentially destroyed.
 In addition, all students present at the time of the violation will be held responsible for the infraction.
 All residents of a room, apartment, or townhouse in which such violations occur may be subject to the full range of disciplinary actions, even if they were not present at the time of the incident.
 As a result, residential students are advised to give careful consideration to anyone who has access to their rooms, apartments, or townhouses.
 Any student who feels jeopardized by the actions of their roommate(s) should seek assistance from Housing and Residence Life staff so that the problems may be avoided.

-Contraband is property that is against College policy, rules, and regulations.
-Contraband is usually seized and disposed of.
-In some instances, contraband may be impounded at the discretion of Public Safety. - 2.4.3.4.
+- 2.4.3.4.
 Attending/participating in class, class-related activities, and/or co-curricular activities under the influence of alcohol or drugs. - 2.4.3.5.
 Impairment which could be attributed to the use of cannabis or other drugs, that substantially interferes with student judgment and decision-making, causes disturbance, and/or requires the intervention of College personnel is prohibited. - 2.4.3.6.
 Distribution of any illegal and/or controlled substance as defined by the Commonwealth of Massachusetts and the Federal Government.